 There is still much to be done to protect tigers from going extinct.
 Their future relies heavily on the protection of habitat within their range, which overlaps with areas of significant and continued human population growth.
 Continued partnerships between governments, conservation organizations and communities will be essential to the long-term protection of this species.

 - Be a smart consumer.
 Choose products made with sustainable ingredients, such as Smithsonian certified Bird Friendly coffees, which support farmers striving to limit their impact on wildlife and habitat.

 - Support organizations like the Smithsonian’s National Zoo and Conservation Biology Institute that research better ways to protect and care for this animal and other endangered species.
 Consider donating your time, money or goods.

 - Share the story of this animal with others.
 Simply raising awareness about this species can contribute to its overall protection.

 - Less is more.
 Cut down on the demand for resources by consuming less.
 Buy only what you need, and look for pre-owned or repurposed items before purchasing something brand new.

-The Smithsonian's National Zoo has one Amur tiger, a male named Pavel, and one Sumatran tiger, a female named Damai.
+The Smithsonian's National Zoo has two Amur tigers, a female named Nikita and a male named Metis, and one Sumatran tiger, a female named Damai.

 Damai gave birth to a male Sumatran tiger cub on July 11, 2017.
-The cub was later transported to the San Diego Zoo Safari Park, where he currently lives and thrives with another young male tiger cub.
+The cub was later transported to the San Diego Zoo Safari Park to live with another young male tiger.